fortran-lang/fortran-lang.org/learn/quickstart/operators_control_flow.md

 ---

-One of the powerful advantages of computer algorithms, compared to simple mathematical formulae, comes in the form program _branching_ whereby the program can decide which instructions to execute next based on a logical condition.
+One of the powerful advantages of computer algorithms, compared to simple mathematical formulae, comes in the form of program _branching_ whereby the program can decide which instructions to execute next based on a logical condition.

 There two main forms of controlling program flow: